burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact Grammar rules can be found in the Appendices of corresponding Language Standards.

 ### Semantic Analysis
 Some rules of the language can not be expressed only by using CFG.
-Examples: Multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc. For handling such analysis, the Semantic analyzer inside the compiler is used.
+Examples: multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc. For handling such analysis, the semantic analyzer inside the compiler is used.

 ### Code Optimization

 At this moment, we constructed AST for a program and augmented it with information from the semantic analysis stage.
 Also, we can traverse AST and translate this code into a more low-level construction expressed as Assembly Language or Intermediate Representation (IR).
 Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage.

 Typically, compilers perform a sequence of transformation passes.
 Each transformation pass analyzes and edits the code to optimize performance.
 A transformation pass might run multiple times.
 Steps run in a predetermined order that usually seems to work well.
-Some examples of optimization technics that happens at this moment:
+Some examples of optimization technics that are happening at this moment:

 * Convert one arithmetic operation into cheaper operations by using bit tricks and logic/arithmetic shifts.
 * Replace stack allocation storage with storing variables in the processor's register.